EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 “This data series will be replaced by one that is more reliable… at some point in the future”.
 ```

-To alleviate these minor issues, we will calibrate our final base year generation figures against MBIE official statistics, which include all generation and cogeneration, not just that injecting into the grid.
+To alleviate these minor issues, we will calibrate our final base year generation figures against MBIE official statistics, which include all generation and cogeneration.

 *40,597 GWh in the EA’s dataset is 93% of the 43,494 GWh reported by MBIE for 2023.